Zudest/KingdomDuels/content/rules.md

 - **Challenge**: Cards that change the entire game in a big way or create additional restrictions on deckbuilding or when playing.

-> → **Symbol Rule Cards**
+> → **🌠 Symbol Rule Cards**

-They represent objects or powers from the anime that can interfere in the duel in weird ways.
+They represent objects or powers from the anime that can interfere in the duel in weird ways, breaking the fourth wall.
 They have a light-yellow frame and are **optional** to the duel (all players must agree if they want to play with them or not, they can also agree to let observers of the duel use their Symbol cards to influence the duel).

 - Symbol cards have individual effects (which are Quick Effects unless otherwise stated) that require consuming a certain amount of "**Charges**" from the card itself to activate them.
 The Charges of the card are represented in its Grade symbol and must be tracked when they are consumed.
 - You can only have one Symbol in the Rule Zone at a time, and you have to play them there as a Slow Effect during your Main Phase.
 If your Symbol has 0 Charges you can return it to the Rule Zone.